sepandhaghighi/art/README.md

 #### 7. Wizard

-🔵 This mode consider length of input text to select font
+This mode consider length of input text to select font

-☑️ This mode guarantee support of 95 ASCII characters
+☑️ Support of 95 ASCII characters guaranteed

 Keywords : `wizard`, `wiz` & `magic`